orourkedd/effects-as-data-universal/README.md

-# Commands packaged with effects-as-data-universal
+# Commands for effects-as-data that can run in node or in the browser

 ### Table of Contents